vbotka/ansible-freebsd-mailserver/README.md

 Variables
 ---------

 TBD.
-Check the defaults and examples in vars.
+Review the defaults and examples in vars.

 Workflow